mfem/web/src/electromagnetics.md

   The adjacent edges are related to the acceleration of the particle i.e.
   $(\vec{p}\_{k} - \vec{p}\_{k-1})/(m \Delta t)$.
-To compute the edge length this acceleration is scaled by a user defined quantity (the `-rf` command line option can be used to adust this "ribbon" factor).
+To compute the edge length this acceleration is scaled by a user defined quantity (the `-rf` command line option can be used to adjust this "ribbon" factor).

 <script type="text/x-mathjax-config">MathJax.Hub.Config({TeX: {equationNumbers: {autoNumber: "all"}}, tex2jax: {inlineMath: [['$','$']]}});</script>
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.2/MathJax.js?config=TeX-AMS_HTML"></script>